StrikingLoo/strikingloo.github.io/_posts/2019-04-14-k-means-clustering-magic-the-gathering.md

 Think for a moment, how would you use the clusters data to generate the recommendations?
 I’m sure you could come up with a few ideas.

-If what you came up with is not what I’m about to do, please tell me in the comments!
+If what you came up with is not what I’m about to do, please tell me.
 Creativity is more fun if it’s a team effort, and I really want to see what my dear readers come up with.

 Finally, here’s what I did:
 {% raw %}<script src="https://gist.github.com/StrikingLoo/d325dea2347f5f48cc0e4c16c2ef5cec.js"></script>{% endraw %}